UPDATED: Philadelphia’s Best (And Worst) Zombie-Proof Restaurants

 1345 Locust Street

 Okay, so I’m just saying that if you’ve got to go, there are worse places to spend your last night on earth, right?
-Plus, holing up at Lacroix has a few advantages beyond the contents of the coolers and the bar.
+Plus, holing up at Lacroix has a few advantages beyond the contents of the coolers, bar and wine cellar.
 First, the stairs with their weird height changes and broad sweep will likely slow the zombies down some (uncoordinated critters that they are).
 Plus, the lack of handrails across their width means that if I’m being chased, it’s that much easier for me to push you down (first rule of zombie survival: I don’t have to be the fastest guy out there, I only need to be faster than you).
 Beyond that, there are doors that can be closed, windows that can be covered.
 And since it can be tough to find the entrance to the place even on a perfectly normal, non-zombie-filled Friday (unless you know where you’re going), I like my odds of beating the horde.

 210 West Rittenhouse Square